Sonny Cumbie

 Sonny Jack Cumbie (born August 8, 1981) is an American football coach and former quarterback.
-He is the head football coach]at Louisiana Tech University, a position he has held since the 2022 season.
+He currently serves as the head football coach at Louisiana Tech University, a position he has held since the 2022 season.
 Cumbie previously served as the offensive coordinator and quarterbacks coach at Texas Tech University and was the interim head coach after the departure of Matt Wells in 2021.
 He also served as the offensive coordinator and quarterbacks coach at Texas Christian University (TCU).
-Cumbie played college football at Texas Tech and was the team's starting quarterback during the 2004 season, when he led the nation in passing and total offense and a guided the Red Raiders to win in the 2004 Holiday Bowl, earning MVP honors for the game.
+Cumbie played college football at Texas Tech and was the team's starting quarterback during the 2004 season, when he led the nation in passing and total offense and guided the Red Raiders to win in the 2004 Holiday Bowl, earning MVP honors for the game.
 Cumbie played professionally in the Arena Football League (AFL), the Indoor Football League (IFL), and briefly in the National Football League (NFL).

-High school career
+Early life

 Cumbie attended Snyder High School in Snyder, Texas, and was a three-sport letterman in football, basketball, and baseball.
 In football, as a senior, he won first team All-District honors, Honorable Mention All-South Plains honors, and was named the District MVP He was coached by David Baugh, the son of quarterback Sammy Baugh.
 In basketball, he won All-District honors and All-Big Country honors.
 In baseball, he was named the District MVP as a senior.
 Cumbie graduated from Snyder High School in 2000.
 He received scholarship offers from Tarleton State University and West Texas A&M University.
 Cumbie declined them both and enrolled at Texas Tech University, about 80 miles from Snyder, and decided to accept an invitation to walk on to the football team from head coach Mike Leach.